jimfulton/zodb-jsonb-experiment/README.rst

 augments rather than replaces the pickle data.

 Data were converted to JSON using the new `xpickle
-<https://github.com/jimfulton/xpickle>`_, which was created as part of
+<https://github.com/jimfulton/xpickle>`_ package, which was created as part of
 this experiment [#xmlpicklef]_.
 Data were converted from a pickle serialization to a JSON serialization.

 A number of `changes
 <https://github.com/jimfulton/xpickle/compare/wild>`_ were made in the
-course of the experiment that, as of this time, weren't integrated with the master branch, in part due to some outstanding issues.
+course of the experiment that, as of this time, aren't integrated with the master branch, in part due to some outstanding issues.

 Some things to note about the conversion: